addisonElliott/SCIC/README.md

 The script will finish running and then a schematic window will appear.
 You can double click on any of the blocks in the hierarchy to view a schematic for them.
 Below are some screenshots showing some of the capabilities that this synthesis contains.

+See the results section for screenshots of what you **should** see for this step.
+TODO: Link here

 TODO: Images here

-TODO: Describe how to do a post-synthesis simulation

 # Synthesis with Place & Route